Women consider VBAC for various reasons, including:

 - Your pregnancy continues beyond your due date

-You're not a candidate for VBAC if you have any health conditions that might affect a vaginal delivery or you had a uterine rupture during a previous pregnancy.
-Similarly, VBAC isn't recommended if you've had a vertical uterine incision — the type of uterine incision most likely to rupture during labor.
+You're not a candidate for VBAC if you had a uterine rupture during a previous pregnancy.
+Similarly, VBAC isn't recommended if you have had a vertical incision in the upper part of your uterus (classical incision) due to the risk of uterine rupture.

-- Vaginal birth after Cesarean delivery: Deciding on a trial of labor after Cesarean delivery.
-The American College of Obstetricians and Gynecologists. http://www.acog.org/Search?Keyword=vbac.
-Accessed March 1, 2012.
+- Frequently asked questions.
+Labor, delivery and postpartum care FAQ070.
+Vaginal birth after cesarean delivery: Deciding on a trial of labor after cesarean delivery.
+American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Vaginal-Birth-After-Cesarean-Delivery-Deciding-on-a-Trial-of-Labor-After-Cesarean-Delivery.
+Accessed May 19, 2015.